 - You are switching to a new provider or server and it is not possible to export the certificate and private key from the old environment.

 - You have lost your certificate, possibly because of a server crash.

 - You have a multi-domain, and want to add or change the domains included in it.

 Note: After a reissue the old certificate will not be revoked automatically.
-If you want to revoke the certificate, please send a request to email@example.com
+If you want to revoke the certificate, you can place a revocation request in the Control Panel.

 Checks for a reissue